Common thought patterns and how they can affect your life

 ‘Should’ thoughts

 ‘Should’ thoughts can cause problems because they create unrealistic expectations.
-This thought pattern can make you feel frustrated or when you can’t do something you think you should be able to do.
+This thought pattern can make you feel frustrated when you can’t do something you think you should be able to do.
 It can also lead to feelings of guilt and shame.
-‘Should’ thoughts can make you feel angry or bitter when other people don’t conform to your expectations, when, in reality, you can’t control what other people do.
+‘Should’ thoughts can also lead to anger or disappointment when other people don’t conform to your expectations.
+In reality, however, you can’t control what other people do.

 Catastrophising

 Catastrophising happens when a person automatically assumes that the situation they are facing will end in the worst possible way.
-You might think that your partner not answering their phone means that they are going to break up with you, that failing an exam means you’re going to fail your entire course or that your pet will die if they have to go to the vet.
+You might think that if your partner doesn’t answer their phone, they’re going to break up with you, that failing an exam means you’ll fail your entire course, or that your pet will die just because they have to go to the vet.

-Catastrophising can have a negative impact on your mental health because every-day worries can quickly spiral and cause a lot of anxiety.
-While some people might think that someone who catastrophizes a lot is just over-reacting, it’s important to understand that this way of thinking can be a reaction to experiencing repeated negative or traumatic events.
+Catastrophising can have a negative impact on your mental health because everyday worries can quickly spiral and cause a lot of anxiety.
+While some people might think that someone who catastrophises a lot is just over-reacting, it’s important to understand that this way of thinking can be a reaction to experiencing repeated negative or traumatic events.

 Mind-reading

-This thought pattern can cause you to believe that you know what another person thinks or feels, even when you have no confirmation if it’s true.
+This thought pattern can cause you to believe that you know what another person thinks or feels, even when there’s no evidence to support it.
 If you’re engaging in this way of thinking, you might think that a stranger doesn’t like how you’re dressed because of how they looked at you, or you might think your friend finds you boring because they’re quieter than usual.

 Mind-reading can often be confused with empathy.
 Empathy is your ability to understand how someone might be feeling in a certain situation.
 Mind-reading is different because it makes you believe you know the other person’s thoughts or intentions with certainty.
 It doesn’t leave room for alternative explanations of their behaviour.